Phonon assisted absorption in Transition Metal Dichalcogenide heterostructures: The model

-\textit{Model 1: Phonon-assisted intraband absorption.}--- The interlayer exciton is composed of an electron in either the $\Gamma$ or $K$ point of the conduction band of MoSe$_{2}$ and a hole at the $K$ point in the valence band of WSe$_{2}$.
-In addition to Coulomb repulsion the charges are coupled to phonons.
-In particular there exists a collection of 7 interlayer lattice vibrational modes with narrow bandwidth ($\sim$0.5-5 meV) centered at $\sim$30meV.
+The interlayer exciton is composed of an electron at the $K$ point of the MoSe$_2$ conduction band and a hole at either the $K$ or $\Gamma$ point of the WSe$_2$ valence band.
+In addition to the electron-hole Coulomb attraction, the charges are coupled to phonons.
+In particular there exists a collection of 7 interlayer lattice vibrational modes with narrow bandwidth centered at $\sim$30~meV~\cite{PhononData}.
 The antisymmetric modes allow for coupling to the conduction and valence bands to have opposite sign.
-The small bandwidth implies that the dispersion of the phonons is negligible across the Brillouin Zone as compared to the electronic degrees of freedom and that the modes are spatially localized.
+The small bandwidth implies that the dispersion of the phonons is negligible across the Brillouin zone as compared to the electronic degrees of freedom and that the modes are spatially localized.
 A general model that captures the effects of electron-electron, phonon-electron, and photon-electron interactions is:

 where $a^\dagger_{\lambda,\vk} (a_{\lambda,\vk})$ creates (annihilates) an electron with momentum $\vk$ and energy $\ek$ in band $\lambda$, $D^\dagger_{\nu,\vq} (D_{\nu,\vq})$ creates (annihilates) a phonon with momentum $\vq$ and frequency $\Omega^{\nu}_\vq$ in branch $\nu$, and $B^\dagger_{\vq} (B_{\vq})$ creates (annihilates) a photon with momentum $\vq$ and frequency $\omega_\vq$.
 Additionally, we have introduced shorthand notation for the electronic polarization operator $P^{\lambda,\lambda'}_{\vk,\vk'}\equiv a^\dagger_{\lambda,\vk}a_{\lambda',\vk'}$, and the operator $B^{\lambda,\lambda'}_\vk$ is defined to be $B_{\vq=0}$ for $\varepsilon_{\lambda,\vk}>\varepsilon_{\lambda',\vk}$ and $B^\dagger_{\vq=0}$ for $\varepsilon_{\lambda,\vk}<\varepsilon_{\lambda',\vk}$.
 The matrix elements $g^{\lambda}_{\nu,\vq}$ and $\mathcal{F}^{\lambda,\lambda'}$ characterize the Fr\"ohlich and electromagnetic interactions, respectively.